 A personal injury lawyer can also help investigate your case, determine liability, and advise you on the best course of action for your claim.
 Whether it’s in the courtroom or out, we at Kovacich Snipes Johnson, P.C. work with your best interests in mind, allowing you to focus on getting your life back on track.

 If you or a loved one has been in a car accident and suffered a whiplash injury, you may be eligible for compensation.
 The car accident attorneys at Kovacich Snipes Johnson, P.C. have been aggressively defending our clients for more than three decades.
 For your Montana whiplash injury case, we will learn your circumstances so that we can best protect your rights.
-Call for a free consultation today!
+Call for a free strategy session today!